sqitchers/homebrew-sqitch/README.md

 [ODBC driver](https://docs.snowflake.net/manuals/user-guide/odbc-download.html)
 and
 [SnowSQL](https://docs.snowflake.net/manuals/user-guide/snowsql-install-config.html)
-client prior to installing Sqitch with Snowflake support.
+client prior to using Sqitch to manage Snowflake databases.

-Furthermore, the Sqitch build for Snowflake optionally requires the Homebrew core `libiodbc` formula to build its ODBC driver.
-If you have your own build of iODBC you'd rather use, pass the `--without-libiodbc` option to prevent it from being installed.
+Furthermore, the Sqitch Snowflake build optionally requires the Homebrew `libiodbc` package to build the ODBC driver.
+If you have your own build of iODBC or unixODBC that you'd rather use, pass the `--without-libiodbc` option to prevent it from being installed.

 Other Options
 -------------